 My state does not have licensing – Can I still apply?

-Yes, if you do not have licensing in your state, you may still apply for the NSW-C until December 31, 2010.
-After that date, all applicants must be licensed in the state(s) in which they practice.
+No. After December 31, 2010, all applicants must be licensed in the state(s) in which they practice.

 I am currently working on obtaining my state license.
 Do I have to wait to apply for the NSW-C?

 You do.
 The information is confidential and only the NSW-C Board member reviewing your application will have access to the information.

 New applicants will have to show 20 hours of continuing education credits during the last two (2) years, with 10 of those hours being nephrology-specific, and 3 hours must be in ethics.

 At renewal, you will submit 30 hours of continuing education during the last 3 years, with 10 of those hours being nephrology-specific and 3 hours must be in ethics.